StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Does DAS Trader Pro have a mobile app?

 Yes.
 DAS Trader Pro is one of the few mobile trading applications to offer real-time Level 2 data.
 The DAS Trader Pro app provides the ability to locate shorts, display depth for options and use trade signals.
+Looking for something else?
+Check out my guide to the best stock trading apps.

 Does DAS Trader work on Mac?

-You can run DAS Trader Pro on a Mac device by using Apple’s Boot Camp utility.
+Yes, you can run DAS Trader Pro on a Mac device by using Apple’s Boot Camp utility.
 That said, DAS Trader Pro is intended to be used on a Windows device.

 What trading features does DAS Trader Pro offer?